Priii29/Career-Coaching-Chatbot/README.md

-# 📝 HUUGO CHATBOT: AI-driven Career Coaching Assistant
+# 📝 HUUGO CHATBOT: AI-driven Career Coach

 > A fine-tuned AI chatbot application in Django using OpenAI API, SQLite and Bootstrap.